-- Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.
+- Mainly driven in heavy city traffic in hot weather. - Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.

 Refer to the information in the Maintenance Schedule Additional Required Services - Severe chart.